 For both prospective homeowners and parents who’d like to sock away some funds for their child’s future –this program could be worth looking into.
 Even if the contributions aren’t enough for them to buy their dream house outright, they could still be enough to help them afford the down payment –and qualify for a mortgage, giving them a chance to get their feet on the housing ladder.

 For any first-time buyer, saving for a down payment can seem impossible.
-But there’s a number of ways to make saving up easier –putting homeownership within your reach.
+But there are a number of ways to make saving up easier –putting homeownership within your reach.

 Here are a few tips for saving up now: